Creating A New ArcGIS Web Map for High-Accuracy Field Data Collection

 Key Takeaways of Creating an ArcGIS Web Map for High-Accuracy Data Collection

-As you can see, using a feature layer template in ArcGIS Online streamlines the process of creating a data collection workflow from scratch, all in a matter of minutes.
-We’ve shown you how to collect and store important GNSS metadata for every feature collected by the Arrow GNSS receiver.
-Your field crews will be able to use the Field Maps mobile app to collect standardized, high-accuracy GIS data using their iOS or Android device of choice and an Eos GNSS receiver.
+As you can see, using a feature layer template in ArcGIS Online streamlines the process of creating a web map from scratch, all in a matter of minutes.
+We’ve shown you how to collect and store important GNSS metadata for every feature you capture in ArcGIS.
+Your field crews will be able to use the Field Maps mobile app to collect standardized, high-accuracy GIS data using their iOS® or Android device of choice and an Eos GNSS receiver.
 We’ve also shown you how to use the Field Maps field calculation tool to compute the orthometric height from the GNSS elevations collected by the Arrow receiver.
-Starting a GIS for your organization’s field assets has never been simpler.
+Starting a web map for your organization’s field data collection has never been simpler.

 For more great articles like this one delivered right to your inbox, subscribe to our monthly newsletter.